armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-25-0.md

 Only branches are currently supported.
 For more information, see [6363](https://github.com/spinnaker/spinnaker/issues/6363).

+#### Server groups

+There is a known issue where you cannot edit server groups with the **Edit** button in the UI.
+The edit window closes immediately after you open it.

+**Workaround**: Edit the stage JSON directly.

 ### Fixed issues

 - Fixed an issue where Pipelines as Code fails unexpectedly when updating modules.